 Daughter Alyssa Nicholas described Taylor as her “best friend” and a doting grandmother to her young girls — “the type of grandma who kept cookie dough in the freezer so that she had cookies on demand,” she recalled in court.

 “For my sanity, I would like to think there is something truly wrong [with Donovan] for him to do something so horrific,” Alyssa, 23, tells PEOPLE.

 Taylor’s son, 21-year-old Todd Taylor, is more skeptical about what is going on inside Donovan’s head, but still he wrestles with the savage reality of what Donovan Nicholas did last year.

 At his sentencing in July, Donovan Nicholas offered his regret and said he would like to receive treatment.
 In conversations with his family from behind bars, Donovan sounded much the same.

 Todd recalls one meeting where he apologized, over and over.

 “How do you know it’s sincere though?”
 Todd wonders.
 “Anybody can say sorry.”

 Frequently Asked Questions

-Donovan Nicholas is currently incarcerated at the Correctional Reception Center in Ohio
+Donovan Nicholas is currently incarcerated at the Ross Correctional Institution

 - Donovan Nicholas Release Date